Montréal Pride shows its colours

 Village Hub

-The aforementioned Community Days will be back in the LGBTQ+ Village on August 9 and 10.
+The aforementioned Community Days is back on August 9 and 10.

 The Olympic Hub